 The historical flood information was used in the scoping phase to develop a conceptual model of the flood mechanisms.
 Based on the actual flood records, the entire flood process for the different years was reproduced on the third-party flood simulation platform.

 Figure 5.
 The simulation and analysis of the historical flood events on the 3rd party software; based on the data collected by the CHCNAV’s USV & UAV.

 Based on the calculation of a 3D hydrodynamic model, the real-time flood extrapolation process was simulated on the third-party flood modeling software, where the steady and unsteady flow patterns were simulated by proprietary developed hydrodynamic modeling algorithms.

 Figure 6.
 The real-time flood extrapolation process simulation in the 3rd party software; based on the data collected by the CHCNAV’s USV & UAV.

 IV.
 Customized business application

-As a next step and based on the developed digital flood model, the digital watershed twin project calls for technical staff, experts, and users to jointly work to develop customized applications for watershed engineering and construction in the next few years according to the project schedule (2022-2025).
+As a next step and based on the developed digital flood model, the digital watershed twin project calls for technical staff, experts, and users to jointly work to develop customized applications for watershed engineering and construction initiatives in the next few years, according to the project schedule (2022-2025).